boyvanamstel/blog.boyvanamstel.nl/source/about/index.markdown

 You may know me from sites like [Please Rob Me](http://www.pleaserobme.com/) and [ePenis](http://www.epenis.nl/).
 Also checkout my [GitHub page](http://github.org/boyvanamstel) and [follow me on Twitter](http://twitter.com/boyvanamstel).

+In 2011 I founded a company called [Danger Cove](http://dangercove.com), aimed at creating awesome concepts and products, at Pirate Lightning Speed :).

 Do you have a project you’d like me to work on?
 [Contact me](mailto:info@boyvanamstel.nl)!